kinderhead/Amethyst/Amethyst/README.md

 }
 ```

-As all objects inherit `nbt`.
-Here are the inheritance chains for builtin types:
+Here is the inheritance chain for types:

 * `minecraft:nbt`
   * `minecraft:bool`